PlasmaFlare/plasma-baba-mods/readme.md

 # Changelog
 - **1.1.0** (4/17/21)
-  - Updated for Beta 405
+  - Updated for Beta 405 (Also works with beat 406)
   - New mod: THIS
   - Added BLOCK and PASS
   - Added a detailed guide for mod installation